 The Vayots Dzor region, home to the important Chalcolithic site of Areni-1, has seen an increase in research in recent years by a growing scholarly community.
 The VDFLP aims to understand the rise and fall of fortress culture along the river valleys and roads of this region through a variety of archaeological and historical investigations.

 In 2018, we were joined by a team from the University of Pennsylvania, which completed extensive and intensive survey in the Yegheghis river valley.
-The team, led by Dr. Peter J. Cobb, employed a variety of novel digital recording methods (read more here).
-Meanwhile, a group of researchers from the University of Central Florida excavated soundings at Karaglukh II, a cyclopean fortress site located south of the Selim pass.
-The excavations revealed a significant medieval re-occupation at the site, and we anticipate that future seasons’ research will clarify the full occupational sequence.
+The team employed a variety of novel digital recording methods (read more here).
+Meanwhile, we excavated soundings at Karaglukh-2, a cyclopean fortress site located south of the Selim pass.
+The excavations revealed a significant high medieval re-occupation at the site, and we anticipate that future seasons’ research will clarify the full occupational sequence.

 In 2017, we focused our efforts upon investigating a north-south corridor in southern Armenia that follows the Yegheghis River north to the Selim pass.
 We paired extensive survey with intensive survey to elucidate large sites along with smaller-scale features.
 In this first survey season, we documented more than 30 sites using drone-based photogrammetry along with other digital documentation methods.